Crown Vantage Property, Parchment, Kalamazoo County

 Crown Vantage Property Historical Timeline

-On July 26, 2018, the MDEQ received results showing high levels of PFAS compounds in the City of Parchment’s municipal water supply.
-The municipal supply had been sampled on June 18, 2018 as part of the MDEQ’s statewide sampling initiative for public water supplies and schools on their own wells.
+On July 26, 2018, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) received results showing high levels of PFAS compounds in the City of Parchment’s municipal water supply.
+The municipal supply had been sampled on June 18, 2018 as part of EGLE’s statewide sampling initiative for public water supplies and schools on their own wells.
 The three water supply wells served over 1,200 customers and 3,100 people in the City of Parchment and Cooper Township.
 A “Do Not Drink” advisory was immediately issued, a state of emergency was called, and within a month the City of Parchment had connected to the City of Kalamazoo’s water supply and was able to lift the “Do Not Drink” advisory.
 For more information, visit the Parchment Municipal Supply Response.

-The MDEQ immediately began testing private residential wells in the area.
+EGLE immediately began testing private residential wells in the area.
 Some of the private wells were found to contain high levels of PFAS.
 Alternate water sources were obtained while local and state officials worked to ensure the health of the public.
-The MDEQ also immediately began an investigation into the source of the contamination, locating several potential sources in the area.
+EGLE also immediately began an investigation into the source of the contamination, locating several potential sources in the area.

-In September of 2018, the Michigan Department of Environmental Quality (MDEQ) was contacted by Georgia-Pacific, LLC (GP) to propose committing resources to the ongoing investigation related to potential PFAS sources that have impacted the city of Parchment’s water supply and private drinking water wells in Cooper Township.
+In September of 2018, the Michigan Department of Environmental Quality (EGLE) was contacted by Georgia-Pacific, LLC (GP) to propose committing resources to the ongoing investigation related to potential PFAS sources that have impacted the city of Parchment’s water supply and private drinking water wells in Cooper Township.
 The former paper mill property and associated landfill are suspected of being sources of the contamination but may not be the only sources in the area.
-The MDEQ continues to investigate potential sources.
+EGLE continues to investigate potential sources.

 Part 201 of the Natural Resources and Environmental Protection Act governs the State’s responses to contamination.
 It allows private parties to conduct response actions for many reasons, including liability for the contamination, a desire to market or redevelop a property, or for no defined reason at all.
 Parties known to have responsibility for contamination are required to conduct cleanup activities unless they are financially insolvent.